mozilla-services/socorro/docs/installation/install-src.rst

   SECRET_KEY = '' # set this to something unique
   # adjust this for your site!
   ALLOWED_HOSTS = ['crash-stats.example.com']
+  # If you are running HTTPS set to True, otherwise False
+  # NOTE this is needed for login to work
+  SESSION_COOKIE_SECURE = True
+  # Make sure to comment out the CACHES section so the default (memcached)
+  # is used - NOTE login will not work until this is done
+  #CACHES = {
+  #    'default': {
+  #        'BACKEND': 'django.core.cache.backends.locmem.LocMemCache',
+  #        'LOCATION': 'crashstats'
+  #    }
+  #}

 Allow Django to create the database tables it needs for managing sessions:
 ::